debajyotiguha11/BigDataAssignment_WordCount/README.md

 Class assignment to understand Hadoop by implementing simple WordCount application.

 ### Objectives
-•Understand the MapReduce programming model.
+1. Understand the MapReduce programming model.
-•Setting up Hadoop on a single node and on a cluster of nodes.
+2. Setting up Hadoop on a single node and on a cluster of nodes.

 ### Requirements
-    Hadoop >= 3.2.1 or greater
+    1. Hadoop >= 3.2.1 or greater
-    Java >= 14
+    2. Java >= 14 or greater
-    Intellij-IDEA (IDE)
+    3. Intellij-IDEA (IDE)

 ### Installation